Texas Disposal Systems Recycling FAQ

 Can bulk items, like wood or appliances, be recycled?

 Several bulk items can be recycled, but it truly depends on the item.
-Wood waste can fall into many categories and is treated depending on the amount and previous use.
+Wood waste can fall into many categories, and is sorted by amount and its previous use.
 Similarly, appliances like washers, dryers, fridges and ovens can be recycled for metal, but each appliance may vary.

 Texas Disposal Systems can pick up bulky items curbside in specific cities or neighborhoods with scheduled pickup times.
-To schedule a pickup, contact Customer Experience at 1-800-375-8375.
-For other items, consult our Waste Wizard by searching under the “What Goes Where” feature to determine how to dispose of various wood items.
+To schedule a pickup, contact Customer Care at (800) 375-8375.
+For other items, consult our Waste Wizard by searching under the “What Goes Where” feature to determine how to dispose of various items.
+You can download and sign up for the Waste Wizard app through Google Play and the App Store.

 How are single stream recycling materials separated at the MRF?

-View a video of the Materials Recovery Facility here, where you can find more information regarding how single-stream recycling materials are processed.
+View an animated video of the Materials Recovery Facility here, where you can find more information regarding how single-stream recycling materials are processed.

 What are the benefits of recycling?